 - Line 2 baking sheets with parchment paper or silicone mats and set aside.

 - In a medium-size mixing bowl, whisk together the all-purpose flour, baking soda, baking powder, cinnamon, and salt.
-Set to the side.2 cups All-Purpose Flour, 1 teaspoon Baking Soda, 1 teaspoon Baking Powder, 1 teaspoon Cinnamon, ⅛ teaspoon Salt
+Set to the side.2 cups All-Purpose Flour, 1 tsp Baking Soda, 1 tsp Baking Powder, 1 tsp Cinnamon, 1/8 tsp Salt

 - Using your hand mixer or stand mixer fitted with the paddle attachment, beat the vegetable shortening and granulated sugar on medium-high speed until light and fluffy.1 cup Vegetable Shortening, 1 cup Granulated Sugar